 He also went on to become an adjunct faculty member at USC and he calls this time in his life “instrumental”.
 Being surrounded by academia only pushed him forward to his inevitable journey to dentistry.
 Five years after moving out of the Bay Area, he moved back home and decided he was going to take the DAT or Dental Admission Test.
 He wasn’t going to be able to study and work at the same time and that was the biggest risk for him.
 He fortunately had money saved up to allow himself to take a break and focus on studying.

 He even joked about becoming a Starbucks regular and having people come up to him to wish him good luck on the exams since he would spend 6 to 7 hours a day studying.
 He treated studying for the DAT like his job for three months.
 To Levi, taking up dental education was just a pipe dream.
 There was a possibility that he would not even be accepted, and he had just risked his very comfortable life in Los Angeles.
 He had self-doubt for sure, but he was also very determined to make his dream a reality.
-Nine months after he had moved back to his hometown from Los Angeles, passing his dental school application, studying and taking more prerequisite classes needed, Levi was accepted to dental school.
+Nine months after he had moved back to his hometown from Los Angeles, passing his application, studying and taking more prerequisite classes needed, Levi was accepted.

 All Or Nothing

 In getting his degree, Levi shares on The Student Influencers Podcast “I just don’t really make plan B’s.”.
 His journey into the school of dentistry was an uphill battle.
 Odds might have been against him but his dedication to the craft really set him apart.
 He shared that coming out of undergraduate school, he had a lower GPA score.
 But since he did spend a lot of time studying for the DAT, his exam score was pretty strong.